 Prost and Schumacher are the only drivers to have multiple consecutive streaks as season-opening race winners.

-Mika Hakkinen and Jenson Button are the only drivers to have won the season-opening race by less than a second.
+Mika Hakkinen, Jenson Button and Lewis Hamilton are the only drivers to have won the season-opening race by less than a second.
 Hakkinen holds the record for the smallest win margin at the first race of a season.
 He won by finishing 0.702 seconds ahead of McLaren team-mate David Coulthard in a pre-arranged victory.
 On that day, every other driver finished a lap behind the McLaren pair.
-The other season-opening race to be won by less than a second was the 2009 Australian Grand Prix, which ended under Safety Car conditions and the 2021 Bahrain Grand Prix, in which Hamilton finished just 0.745 seconds ahead of Max Verstappen.
+The two other season-opening races to be won by less than a second are the 2009 Australian Grand Prix, which ended under Safety Car conditions and the 2021 Bahrain Grand Prix, in which Hamilton finished just 0.745 seconds ahead of Max Verstappen.

 Alberto Ascari, Graham Hill and Michael Schumacher are the only drivers to have won the first race of a season by over a lap.
 They did so at the 1953 Argentine Grand Prix, 1964 Monaco Grand Prix and 1994 Brazilian Grand Prix respectively.

 3 Graham Hill, Jackie Stewart, Sebastian Vettel, Lewis Hamilton

 2 Alan Jones, Ayrton Senna, David Coulthard, Emerson Fittipaldi, Fernando Alonso, Jack Brabham, Jenson Button, Jim Clark, Kimi Räikkönen, Mario Andretti, Nelson Piquet, Nico Rosberg, Nigel Mansell, Stirling Moss, Valtteri Bottas